purplebricks/purplebricks.github.io/_posts/2015-05-11-entity-framework-transactions-and-transient-error-handling.md

  3. Use the strategy to execute an arbitrary action in a transaction scope.
  4. Dispose of the transaction, but do not complete, that is not our responsibility.

-So before I show you the code, it's probably worth showing how the code is consumed:
+So before I show you the code, it's probably worth showing how the code is used:

     var result = await Transaction.RunTransactionAsync(async scope =>
     {